-AID received the ASTORS Platinum Award for the Best Personal/Protective equipment solution in 2020, 2019, and 2018.
+AID received the ASTORS Platinum Award for the Best Personal/Protective Equipment Product over the last 4 years.

 AID is compatible with Bluetooth-compatible devices including the Android smartphone, iPhone, and Land Mobile Radio.
 For smartphones, the apps are available in the Google Play Store and Apple App store.

 Immediate, Accurate Emergency Notification

 Every second counts in a shooting or stabbing attack.
 AID sends precise information and location immediately to multiple recipients at the same time.

 Help As Soon As Possible